 Searching for a perfect family dessert for Valentine’s Day that you can make with low to zero waste?
 Try homemade strawberry ice cream!
-I’ve got all the details below to bring homemade strawberry ice cream to life in your house for the holiday (or any time of year – let’s be honest)!
+I’ve got all the details below to bring homemade strawberry ice cream to life in your house for Valentine’s Day (or any time of year – let’s be honest)!

 Typically I’m a chocolate girl through and through.
 Recently, however, I’ve been gravitating towards more fruity desserts, and a couple of weeks ago I got the urge to make homemade strawberry ice cream.